pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/lets_encrypt.markdown

 <div class='note'>

 Following on from Step 4 your SSH will still be in the certbot folder.
-If you edit your configuration files over SSH you will need to change to our `homeassistant` folder:
+If you edit your configuration files over SSH you will need to change to our `openpeerpower` folder:

 {% highlight bash %}
-cd ~/.homeassistant
+cd ~/.openpeerpower
 {% endhighlight %}

 If you use Samba shares to edit your files you can exit your SSH now.